reiver/guide-onboarding/README.md

 **You should use the check-list when a **new person** is being onboarded.**

-But you should also read this whole document so you understand this check-list.
+But you need to read this whole document so you actually understand what is in the check-list.

 ---